 Recruiters expect to see a few core things in your LinkedIn profile, not a novel that includes all the details of your life and work history.

-What is important to note is that you need to build the profile for your target audience, highlighting skills, and talents that are relevant to your target position.
+What is important to note is that you need to write your LinkedIn profile to attract your target audience, highlighting skills and talents that are relevant to your target position.

 Think about recruiters as comparison shoppers.